-- (a) All course contracts available to Members will normally be posted on the University's website under "Employment Opportunities" no later than March 15 for the Spring/Summer term and June 30 for the Fall/Winter terms, it being understood that these postings are subject to change without notice.
-The Dean, or the Dean's designate, is responsible for communicating directly with Members who hold RFR before the posting deadlines outlined above. - (b) The CASBU Officer will be notified, in writing, of all available course contracts. - (c) The Dean, or designate, is responsible for informing the CASBU Officer, by e-mail, of any additions to course postings made after the deadlines outlined in Article 17.5(a).
-The e-mail will specify which courses have been added.

-(d) The Dean, or designate, is responsible for directly communicating with any Member who holds RFR on a course that is posted two (2) weeks or less before the course begins.
+- (a) All course contracts available to Members will normally be posted on the University's website under "Employment Opportunities" no later than March 15 for the Spring/Summer term and June 30 for the Fall/Winter terms, it being understood that these postings are subject to change without notice. - (b) The CASBU Officer will be notified, in writing, of all available course contracts. - (c) The Dean, or designate, is responsible for informing the CASBU Officer, by email, of any additions to course postings made after the deadlines outlined in Article 17.5(a).
+The email will specify which courses have been added. - (c) The Dean, or designate, is responsible for directly communicating with any Member who holds RFR on a course that is posted two (2) weeks or less before the course begins.